 |Toast alerts||A system notification that doesn’t interrupt the user’s current workflow.||Enter from the right edge of the screen and overlay content.||Remain until they time out, or the user dismisses them.|

 |Modal alerts||Interrupting the flow until the user takes action.||Overlay the UI and prevent further user actions until the user closes the modal.||Yes, until the user dismisses the modal.|

 Inline alerts are synchronous and appear as the result of a user action or upon loading a page.
 They insert an alert at the top of the content area, push down other content, and will persist until the user closes them or navigates away from the page.

-For notifications with a severity of info or warning a close button is always recommended.
+An inline alert should never block the user from interacting with other content on a page.
+For notifications with a severity of info or warning it should be possible to dismiss an inline alert by clicking the Close button on the alert.
 If Close is not included, the alert will dismiss only when the condition raising it has been cleared.

 Use an inline alert when you want to return feedback as the result of a user action within a page while allowing the user to continue working.
 Common uses for inline alerts include form validation or warning messages that should not interrupt the user’s flow.

 Do not use inline alerts to reflect the status of an asynchronous operation.
 In this case, a Toast Alert should be used.

 If the user must take action to address a situation before proceeding consider using a modal.
 Inline alerts are preferred to a modal when the problem can be corrected on the current page, however.

 Inline alerts should only be inserted into a page in response to a user action as part of a page refresh.
 If the user dismisses the alert by clicking the Close button, the alert should disappear and the content of the page should animate up to fill the vacated space.